Podium Usage Guidelines

 - Opening the back door of the podium provides access to connections to the DVD player, and Receiver should you need to attach additional devices.
-If this door is locked, ask Peter Tripp or one of the lab TAs to open it for you.
+If this door is locked, ask Ingrid Richter or one of the lab TAs to open it for you.

 Turn on the projector by pressing the power button on the remote control which is located on top of the podium.
 The remote also has a laser pointer, so please take care to not accidentally point the laser at your audience.

 After turning on the projector, the computer screen should appear automatically, and no further steps are necessary.
 However, if the screen does not appear:

 - Check to make sure the Denon amplifier (located in the podium underneath the iMac) is turned on.
 If it is not, press the on/standby button at the bottom left of the machine to turn it on.